junxit/us-congress-bills-115/bill.md

     - **(A)** veterinary care of canine search teams;
     - **(B)** locating and treating companion animals, service animals, livestock, and other animals; and
     - **(C)** surveillance and treatment of zoonotic diseases;
-  - **(2)** recruit, train, and certify veterinary professionals, including veterinary students, in accordance with an established set of plans and standard operating guidelines to carry out the duties associated with planning for and responding to emergencies as described in paragraph (1);
+  - **(2)** recruit, train, and certify veterinary professionals, including veterinary students, in accordance with an established set of plans and standard operating guidelines to carry out the duties associated with planning for and responding to emergencies and major disasters as described in paragraph (1);
-  - **(3)** assist State, Tribal, and local governments and nonprofit organizations in developing emergency management and evacuation plans that account for the care and rescue of animals and in improving local readiness for providing veterinary medical response during a disaster; and
+  - **(3)** assist State, Tribal, and local governments and nonprofit organizations in developing emergency management and evacuation plans that account for the care and rescue of animals and in improving local readiness for providing veterinary medical response during a disaster an emergency or major disaster; and
   - **(4)** coordinate with the Department of Homeland Security, the Department of Health and Human Services, the Department of Agriculture, State, Tribal, and local governments (including departments of animal and human health), veterinary and health care professionals, and volunteers.

 ## § 19.
 Right of arbitration

-Section 423 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+- **(a)** *In general* Section 423 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5189a) is amended by adding at the end the following:
   > - **(d)** *Right of arbitration*
->   - **(1)** *In general* Notwithstanding this section, an applicant for assistance under this title may request arbitration to dispute the eligibility for assistance or repayment of assistance provided for a dispute of more than $500,000.
+  >   - **(1)** *In general* Notwithstanding this section subsections (a), (b), and (c), an applicant for assistance under this title may request arbitration to dispute the eligibility for assistance or repayment of assistance provided for a dispute of more than $500,000.
 Such arbitration shall be conducted de novo by the Civilian Board of Contract Appeals and the decision of such Board shall be binding.
   >   - **(2)** *Eligibility* To participate in arbitration under this subsection, an applicant—
   >     - **(A)** shall submit the dispute to the arbitration process established under the authority granted under section 601 of division A of Public Law 111–5 (123 Stat.
 115); and
   >     - **(B)** may submit a request for arbitration after the completion of the first appeal under subsection (a) at any time before the Administrator of the Federal Emergency Management Agency has issued a final agency determination.
+  >   - **(2)** *Eligibility* To participate in arbitration under this subsection, an applicant may submit a request for arbitration after the completion of the first appeal under subsection (a) at any time before the Administrator of the Federal Emergency Management Agency has issued a final agency determination.
   >   - **(3)** *Limitation of appeal* Upon the submission of a request for arbitration, an applicant shall forfeit all rights to further appeal.

+- **(b)** *Regulations* Not later than 2 years after the date of enactment of this Act, the Administrator shall issue regulations to implement the amendment made by this section.

 ## § 20.
 Unified Federal environmental and historic preservation review